upper/site/tour/tutorials/queries/04/README.md

 // Create a result-set
 res = sess.Collection("posts").Find()

-// Set the amount of records by chunk p := res.Paginate(20)
+// Set the number of records by chunk p := res.Paginate(20)

-// Get first chunk of results (page 1) err = p.All(&posts)
+// Get the first chunk of results (page 1) err = p.All(&posts)

-// Get second chunk of results (limit 20, offset 40) err = p.Page(2).All(&posts)
+// Get the second chunk of results (limit 20, offset 40) err = p.Page(2).All(&posts)
 ```